 If you have been touched personally by a suicide attempt, a suicide loss, or mental illness, or if you wish to make a change for the better for those who have been touched by these events, we hope you will join us in spreading the word that prevention is possible, and that public policies matter.

 When you become a suicide prevention advocate, you join with the hundreds of others who make up AFSP’s Suicide Prevention Advocacy Network.
 Click on the links below to learn more.

 Why I’m an Advocate: Learn why others have joined AFSP’s Suicide Prevention Advocacy Network.

 Advocates in Action: Read about suicide prevention advocates who are inspiring change and making a difference.

-Become an Advocate: Fill out the application and join AFSP's Suicide Prevention Advocacy Network.
+Become an Advocate: Fill out the form to sign up as an AFSP Field Advocate and join AFSP's Suicide Prevention Advocacy Network.